 The HIPAA Privacy Rule requires appropriate safeguards to protect medical records and PHI throughout the entire lifespan of the document—including its disposal.

 According to the Department of Health and Human Services (HHS), a properly destroyed medical record or piece of PHI is defined as being rendered “unreadable, indecipherable, and otherwise unable to be reconstructed”.

-The following 18 different types of medical records, documents, and are defined as PHI and protected under HIPAA privacy laws:
+The following 18 different types of medical records, documents, and information fall under PHI and HIPAA privacy laws:

-HIPAA’s privacy protection and destruction laws apply for medical records in all formats—whether it’s an electronic health record or a paper one, be sure to take the proper steps when disposing and destroying any medical record to ensure your HIPAA compliance.
+HIPAA’s privacy protection and destruction laws apply for medical records in all formats.
+Whether it’s an electronic health record or a paper one, make sure to take the proper steps when disposing and destroying any medical record to guarantee HIPAA compliance.